Nikaple/nest-typed-config/README.md

 }
 ```

-## Type casting on environment variables
+## Transforming the raw configuration

 Environment variables are always loaded as strings, but configuration schemas are not.
 In such case, you can transform the raw config with `normalize` function: